 After more than a year of Xubuntu I’ve switched back to Windows.
 The biggest problem is that it’s impossible to smoothly play an album.
 That is, you always have a skip in the music from one song to the next, even when using a “cross-fade”.
 I recently listened to Pink Floyd’s The Wall for the first time, and I seemed to get a mild cardiac arrest at every transition between the songs!
 It cut me every time.
-I tried every media player under Kubuntu, Ubuntu, Linux Mint, etc. None of them play music properly under any Linux distribution.
+I tried every media player under Kubuntu, Ubuntu, Linux Mint, etc. None of them play music properly.

-The Linux guys are often morons, and most of them drive me mad in five minutes.
+The Linux guys can be morons.
 This one time in 2008 I was jointly tutoring a Matlab programming class with Ivan Miljenovic as part of an introductory maths subject.
 After I explained some maths on the board he interrupted me and proceeded to tell the whole class I was completely wrong and showed them his method, which was nonsense!
 The students mostly used my method.
-I would probably have to pay him now, to get an apology.
+I’m guessing I would have to pay him to get an apology.

-There are many other technical problems.
+There are many more technical problems.
 It took me a long time to work out how to get my wireless working without inconsistent and long ping times.
 The solution was some obscure power-saving disabling command.
-Even now, though, under optimal conditions Firefox in Windows 7 loads pages noticably faster than in Ubuntu.
+Even now, though, under optimal conditions Firefox in Windows 7 loads pages noticeably faster than in Ubuntu.

 Of-course, the whole time I also had a Windows XP virtual machine for when I need to do tax, practice with my RC for my RC planes, use my oscilloscope, print, etc. But the music issue was the last straw.